rodneyshupe/Cookbook/Recipes/Sauces/CreamyRedPepperPastaSauce.rst

 | Prep Time: 15 minutes | Cook Time: 30 minutes | Yield: 4 cups |
 +-----------------------+-----------------------+---------------+

-Source: `Steve Cusato - Not Another Cooking Show <https://www.notanothercookingshow.tv/post/spicy-red-pepper-pasta>`__

 Ingredients
 -----------

 Sauce
 ^^^^^

+- 3 tablespoons olive oil
+- 1 Onion, sliced Thin
 - 2 Red peppers, roasted, skins removed and sliced thin
-- 1 Onion, sliced Thin
+- 2 cloves of Garlic, Sliced Thin
-- 3 tablespoons olive oil
+- 1/2 teaspoon Red Pepper Flake
 - 5 jarred calabrian chilli, seeded, plus 1 tablespoon of the liquid they are packed in (these are optional or you can substitute 2 red seronos)
-- 1/2 teaspoon Red Pepper Flake
-- 2 cloves of Garlic, Sliced Thin
 - 2 Tablespoons Tomato Paste
 - 500ml of Heavy Cream